jyot103095/RoadBlocks/README.md

 ## MVPs
 RoadBlocks is a an endless JavaScript game where users control a snake, using a mouse, and destroy roadblocks on the way.
 The snake can collect points(?) to increase the length of the snake.
-If the size of size(?) of the roadblock is bigger than the length of the snake, the game ends.
+If the size(?) of the roadblock is bigger than the length of the snake, the game ends.
 1. Snake Movement
 2. Roadblocks
 3. Destructible Roadblocks